jgm/citeproc/README.md

 whatever function you like: it can search your local file system or fetch the content via HTTP.
 If you're not using dependent styles, you can get by with `\_ -> return mempty`.

+## How it works underneath

+This library understands CSL style files, and the formatting changes (stylistic choices) that they specify.
+The rules for making these changes are codified in the `CiteprocOutput` typeclass, which requires defining various formatting transformations for the parameterized type, such as adding bold emphasis, making things uppercase or lowercase, etc.
+This library can apply the CSL style file to `CslJson Text` and `Inlines`, because those types define a `CiteprocOutput` instance.

+In case it is not obvious, this library can only work with one parameterized type at a time.
+For example, it doesn't know how to read CSL JSON bibliography (`CslJson Text`) and produce `Result`s using `Inlines`.

 ## The citeproc executable